-- 1. To Verify Bernoulli's Theorem - 2.
-To calculate friction loss in various pipe fittings
+- 1. To Verify Bernoulli's Theorem

+- 2. To calculate friction loss in various pipe fittings

-- 3. To calibrate Venturimeter and calculate its discharge coefficient - 4.
-To calibrate orifice meter and calculate its discharge coefficient - 5.
-To study and caliberation of Rotameter - 6.
-To calculate Drag coefficient of solid sphere in the liquids of different viscosities - 7.
-To calculate equivalent length of various pipe fittings - 8.
-To study Reynolds experiment
+- 3. To calibrate Venturimeter and calculate its discharge coefficient

+- 4. To calibrate orifice r and calculate its discharge coefficient

+- 5. Study of Rotameter

+- 6. To calculate Drag coefficient

+- 7. To study Reynolds experiment